open5e/open5e/source/Spellcasting/spells_a-z/c/creation.rst

 nonliving object of vegetable matter within range: soft goods, rope, wood, or something similar.
 You can also use this spell to create mineral objects such as stone, crystal, or metal.
-The object created must be no larger than a 5 foot cube, and the object must be of a form and material that you have seen before.
+The object created must be no larger than a 5 foot :ref:`srd:cube`, and the object must be of a form and material that you have seen before.

 The duration depends on the object's material.
 If the object is composed